collab-project/videojs-record/README.md

 ### Convert data

 It's possible to process and convert the recorded data in the browser.
-For example, adding metadata like duration to recorded webm files, or using FFmpeg to convert the data with a different codec.
+For example, adding metadata like duration to recorded WebM files, or using FFmpeg to convert the data with a different codec.

-Enable the plugin with the `convertEngine` option:
+For example, enable the `ts-ebml` plugin with the `convertEngine` option:

 ```javascript
 record: {